Stephen C. Pepper

 which every item of our life experience can be interpreted.

-Professor Fang’s formulation of the Chinese metaphysical principles in
+Professor Fang’s formulation of the

-two versions fits in with the requirement of adequacy very well.
-His earlier, fuller account lists six
+Chinese metaphysical principles in two versions fits in with the requirement of

-principles: (l) Life, (2) Love, (3) Creative Advance, (4) Primordial Unity, (5)
+account lists six principles: (l) Life, (2) Love, (3) Creative Advance, (4)

-later condensed into four: (1) Life, (2) Extensive connection, (3) Creative
+six principles are later condensed into four: (1) Life, (2) Extensive

-Creativity, and (4) Creative Life as Process of Value-Actualization.
-Each of these categories is further
+connection, (3) Creative Creativity, and (4) Creative Life as Process of

-differentiated into certain sub-categories, such as Emergence of Novelty under
+categories is further differentiated into certain sub-categories, such as

-the Principle of Life, Communion through Contrast under the Principle of Love,
+Emergence of Novelty under the Principle of Life, Communion through Contrast

-etc. (not to be elaborated here.)
+under the Principle of Love, etc. (not to be elaborated here.)

-Comparing the above formulation with Pepper’s four principles of change
+Comparing the above formulation with

-and novelty, quality and texture, we will notice some important parallel
+Pepper’s four principles of change and novelty, quality and texture, we will

-insights, such as change and novelty for Life, Creative Advance, Emergence of
+notice some important parallel insights, such as change and novelty for Life,

-Novelty; and texture for Process of Value-Actualization, Extensive Connection,
+Creative Advance, Emergence of Novelty; and texture for Process of

-etc. The concept of fusion and its Chinese counterparts,
+of fusion and its Chinese counterparts, equilibrium and harmony, are basic and

-equilibrium and harmony, are basic and central in both systems.
-It is
+central in both systems.
+It is the core-principle, an aesthetic

-the core-principle, an aesthetic principle applied to metaphysics,
+principle applied to metaphysics, that works wonders

-that works wonders in human as well as cosmic creative activities.
+in human as well as cosmic creative activities.

 8. The Chinese View of Art: A 3-Dimensional Characterization

-much as the Chinese aesthetical principles are expanded into a system of
+principles are expanded into a system of metaphysical thought centering on the

-cosmos, we are led to the realization of the intimate relationship between art
+unity of the personal life and the cosmos, we are led to the realization of the

-and man.
-What is art?
-As formulated by Professor Fang in Creativity in Man and Nature, “However
+Professor Fang in Creativity in Man and

-of art which is fine in nature, as of all creative activities, is to broaden,
+art-history, the business of art which is fine in nature, as of all creative

-to deepen, and to elevate the horizons of all human experience in infinite
+activities, is to broaden, to deepen, and to elevate the horizons of all human

-a definition of art, based on insights derived from rich sources in the Chinese
+insights derived from rich sources in the Chinese tradition, such as

-ground of art.
-The emphasis on
+art.
+The emphasis on ‘elevation’ is owed

-the height-psychology, so to speak, in the Confucian, Daoist,
+height-psychology, so to speak, in the Confucian, Daoist,

 and Buddhist traditions.
 Notice its